Exoplanet Populations and their Dependence on Host Star Properties: Conclusions

 Giant planets occur more frequent around more massive and more metal-rich stars.
 These trends support the core-accretion scenario for giant planet formation in which accretion of a gaseous envelope starts after a sufficiently rapid assembly of a massive rocky core.
 The threshold for reaching the critical core mass is reached more easily in protoplanetary disks with a larger amount of condensible solids around metal-rich stars and in more massive disks around more massive stars.

-These results stand in contrast to the population of exoplanets smaller than Neptune, those that are found in abundance with \Kepler and represent the bulk of the exoplanet population.
+These results stand in contrast to the population of exoplanets smaller than Neptune, those that are found in abundance with \Kepler and \TESS and represent the bulk of the exoplanet population.
 These sub-Neptunes are found around stars with a wide range of metallicities, indicating that planet formation is a robust process that occurs efficiently in a variety of environments.
-Curiously, sub-Neptunes occur much more frequently around low-mass M dwarfs than around solar-mass stars, at least at separations much less than an au.
-Why lower-mass disks around lower mass stars produce more planets remains unclear, but may be connected to the inward migration processes in protoplanetary disks that take place during planet formation.
+Curiously, sub-Neptunes occur much more frequently around low-mass M dwarfs than around solar-mass stars, though this trend reverses toward the lowest-mass stars, late M dwarfs.
+Pebble drift and accretion likely plays a key role in boosting the planet formation efficiency for M dwarfs, explaining the abundance of exoplanets around low-mass stars.

-Future and ongoing surveys of transiting exoplanets around lower mass stars, combined with characterization of stars in these surveys, may shed new light on the formation of planets in a wide range of stellar environments.
+\begin{acknowledgement} I would like to thank Ignasi Ribas and Silvia Sabotta for providing Figure \ref{f:carmenes}.
+G.D.M. acknowledges support from FONDECYT project 11221206, from ANID --- Millennium Science Initiative --- ICN12\_009, and the ANID BASAL project FB210003.
+The results reported herein benefitted from collaborations and/or information exchange within NASA’s Nexus for Exoplanet System Science (NExSS) research coordination network sponsored by NASA’s Science Mission Directorate and project “Alien Earths” funded under Agreement No. 80NSSC21K0593 \end{acknowledgement}